-When we think of waterfalls, clear images come to mind – tropical jungle pools, cascading water, peace and serenity.
-But come cold weather, waterfalls turn into totally different scenes, a stunning and solid tribute to winter, able to slow even the most powerful forces of nature.
+When we think of waterfalls, clear images come to mind — tropical jungle pools, cascading water, peace and serenity.
+But come cold weather, waterfalls turn into totally different scenes, a stunning and solid tribute to winter, a season able to slow even the most powerful forces of nature.

-Niagara Falls, USA
+Niagara Falls, U.S. and Canada

-The grand-daddy of them all, easily the world's most famous waterfall, and with good reason.
+The granddaddy of them all, easily the world's most famous waterfall, and with good reason.
 It's on an international border, and it's massive.
-It's also the site of Will Gadd's history-making ice climb, the first-ever ascent of it's kind (and maybe the last.)
+It's also the site of Will Gadd's history-making ice climb, the first-ever ascent of its kind (and maybe the last).

-Iceland is known for its incredible natural scenery – and Aldeyjarfoss is no exception.
-The iconic waterfall is stunning in mid-winter as the frigid spray freezes to the walls, framing the falls in gorgeous white.
+Iceland is known for its incredible natural scenery — and Aldeyjarfoss is no exception.
+The iconic waterfall is stunning in midwinter as the frigid spray freezes to the walls, framing the falls in gorgeous white.
 Wanna go there?
-If you're up for braving Northern Iceland in mid-winter, go for it – but don't forget the two-plus hour hike along the Skjalfandafljot river.
+If you're up for braving northern Iceland in midwinter, go for it — but don't forget the two-plus hour hike along the Skjalfandafljot River.

 Helmcken Falls, Canada

 This 463-foot behemoth in interior British Columbia is an ice climber's dream — or nightmare.
 Massive, overhanging and technical, there are few in the world up to the challenge — and one of those people is Will Gadd, who put up two first ascents at Helmcken.
 If Helmcken is on your bucket list, guess what?
 This one's easy — you can drive right up to it in Wells Gray Provincial Park.